zt-iot/rabbit/README.md

 Consider passing the following optional arguments:

--  `--dev` : The output Tamarin file aligns with the development version of Tamarin.
 -  `--post-process` : The output Tamarin file gets optimized.
 Consecutive transitions get merged, under some conditions.
 -  `--tag-transition` : Some _reuse_-lemmas are added.
 They state each transition happnes at most once, up to loop counters.
 They must hold assuming the correctness of the implementation and are expected to reduce the search space of the main lemmas.